 We have classified all acceptable events into three classes, using the output of the tracking and vertexing algorithms: events with a single vertex, events with two vertices, and events with more than two vertices.
-In addition, since one or two tracks can be associated to a vertex, it is possible to introduce sub-classes in each of these classes, according to the number of tracks.
-In particular, the first class is separated into two sub-classes: events in which there are two tracks and events in which there is only one track associated with the vertex.
+In addition, since one or two tracks can be associated to a vertex, it is possible to introduce sub-classes in each of these classes.
+In particular, the first class was separated into two sub-classes: events with only two tracks and events with a single track associated to the vertex.

-Additional cuts are introduced in each class in order that the photon events be fully contained in the CU.
-For the PSF studies, photon data from runs in both tagged and non-tagged mode have been used.
-The runs in non-tagged mode

-6 each CAL log has four readout ranges, called LEX1, LEX8, HEX1, HEX8, to cover the large dynamic range between 2 MeV and 60 GeV were taken with 2.5 GeV/c electrons; the runs in tagged mode runs were taken with electron momenta ranging from 0.5 to 2.5 GeV/c.
-In non-tagged mode runs, the gamma direction is taken to be the nominal beam direction.
+Additional cuts are introduced in each class in order to select photon events that are fully contained in the CU.
+For angular dispersion studies, photon data from runs in both tagged and non-tagged mode have been used.
+The runs in non-tagged mode were taken with a 2.5~GeV/c~e beam; the runs in tagged mode runs were taken with electron momenta ranging from 0.5 to 2.5~GeV/c.
+The gamma direction for non-tagged mode runs was taken to be the nominal beam direction.